nfcd/structuralGeology/README.md

 3. Functions in the functions folder
 4. Notebooks in the notebooks folder

 Start in the notebooks folder and follow the notebooks.
+I suggest starting with the simplest notebook nb1.

-I will keep adding notebooks, starting with the simplest (nb1).
+I will keep adding notebooks.
 If you have any questions, please contact me at [nestor.cardozo@uis.no](mailto:nestor.cardozo@uis.no).